 These tips for virtual learning are just a few things that will help students transition from the classroom at school to the classroom at home.

-Students will also need support from parents and others in the home to ensure that things run smoothly.
+I’m also a strong believer that students often need support from parents and others in the home to ensure that things run smoothly.

 Some homes may have multiple students in different grades trying to participate in virtual learning simultaneously.
 Every family will need a system that will work in their home.
 The most important thing is to support one another and work as a team.